University Policies

 • UPPS 07.04.02

 Texas State maintains rules and regulations regarding distributing literature, posting signs and banners, and maintaining information booths on the San Marcos and Round Rock campuses.
-Student Involvement can assist with activities related to this policy.
+The Department of Student Involvement and Engagement can assist with activities related to this policy.

 For the most updated posting policy please read Posting/Distribution of Literature, Information Booths & Banners on Campus Policy 07.04.02.